MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/Start-Services.md

     :::image type="content" source="../media/vs-code-terminals.png" alt-text="Three terminal windows in Visual Studio Code":::

 1. Right-click on the *.env* file in the Visual Studio Code file list and select **Open in Integrated Terminal**.
-Ensure that your terminal is at the root of the project before continuing.
+Ensure that your terminal is at the root of the project - *openai-acs-msgraph* - before continuing.

-1. Choose from one of the following options to start the PostgreSQL database:
+1. Choose from **one** of the following options to start the PostgreSQL database:

     - If you have [Docker Desktop](https://www.docker.com/get-started/) installed and running, run `docker-compose up` in the terminal window and press <kbd>Enter</kbd>.
     - If you have Podman with [podman-compose](https://podman-desktop.io/docs/compose/podman-compose) installed and running, run `podman-compose up` in the terminal window and press <kbd>Enter</kbd>.